lawik/notes/Blog - The Future Stack.md

 It would be a true new Heroku but for Phoenix.
 I will leave the part about finding an aligned business model to replace the startup as a question for you all because I don't know what that looks like but I am very curious.
 I think indie hacking and open coops could both fit.
 But give me your suggestions.

 I am not trying to sell Fly.
 They do that well enough.
-I am selling Tigris a little bit but they are the default recommendation for Fly and I have high hopes that they will prove themselves out regardless.
+I am selling Tigris a little bit but I don't really need to.
+I have high hopes that Tigris will prove themselves out regardless.

 I think the overall idea has interesting implications for the mainstream web SaaS side of the Elixir ecosystem.
 Other applications will need very different infrastructure.
 I really like working with Nerves which is quite different.
 I know Elixir performs hilariously well on bare metal and that's a different approach.
 It all depends one what you are building.